 Burr set and motor quality: Grind your espresso dose in seconds

 The burr set comes with 55mm hardened steel flat burrs, which bring a pleasant clarity to the cup, according to several Specialita owners.
-The latter is when we compare the Specialita with conical burr grinders, which tend to be more affordable, like the Baratza Sette 270.
+The latter is when we compare the Specialita with conical burr grinders, which are more affordable, like the Baratza Sette 270.

-But bear with me, the quality of the coffee taste has a lot to do with grind size distribution and retention.
-And I will be analyzing these features in more detail below.
+But bear with me.
+The quality of the coffee taste has a lot to do with grind size distribution and retention.
+I will be analyzing these features in more detail below.